matiskay/html-similarity/README.rst

 References
 ==========

-..
-[1] `T. Gowda and C. A. Mattmann, Clustering Web Pages Based on Structure and Style Similarity, 2016 IEEE 17th International Conference on Information Reuse and Integration (IRI), Pittsburgh, PA, 2016, pp. 175-180. <http://ieeexplore.ieee.org/document/7785739/>`_
+The idea of sequence comparison was taken from `Page Compare <https://github.com/TeamHG-Memex/page-compare>`_ and the other ideas were taken from `T. Gowda and C. A. Mattmann, Clustering Web Pages Based on Structure and Style Similarity, 2016 IEEE 17th International Conference on Information Reuse and Integration (IRI), Pittsburgh, PA, 2016, pp. 175-180. <http://ieeexplore.ieee.org/document/7785739/>`_

 Development
 ===========